cristian-alexutan/cli-sp/README.md

 ### 4. configure environment variables

-Create a `.env` file in the project root, following the format of `.env.example`:
+Create a `.env` file in the project root, following the format of `.env.example`.

 ---